jonnonz1/nz-statute-book/acts/public/1990/defence-act-1990.md

   (e) when he or she is a patient in a naval hospital ship or other naval medical establishment; or (f) when he or she is in transit in any naval establishment or other establishment administered by the Navy; or (g) when he or she is serving a sentence of imprisonment or detention in a naval detention quarter.
-(2) When any order is given under paragraph (b) or paragraph (d) of subsection (1), the officer, soldier, or airman to whom the order relates shall be deemed to be attached to the Service specified in the order from such time and for such period (if any) as may be specified in the order.
+(2) When any order is given under paragraph (b) or paragraph (d) of subsection (1), the officer, soldier, or aviator to whom the order relates shall be deemed to be attached to the Service specified in the order from such time and for such period (if any) as may be specified in the order.
-(3) Except as provided in orders issued by or under the authority of the Chief of Defence Force, an officer or rating of the Navy or an officer or airman of the Air Force shall, for the purposes of this Act and of the Armed Forces Discipline Act 1971, be deemed to be attached to the Army—
+(3) Except as provided in orders issued by or under the authority of the Chief of Defence Force, an officer or rating of the Navy or an officer or aviator of the Air Force shall, for the purposes of this Act and of the Armed Forces Discipline Act 1971, be deemed to be attached to the Army—
   (a) when he or she is serving in a unit or formation of the Army; or (b) when he or she is lawfully ordered to serve in a unit or formation of the Army; or (c) when he or she is serving in a joint service organisation that is primarily an army responsibility; or